evdcush/fart/README.rst

 Requirements
 ------------
-Package was built for use in python 3.
-Probably works in python 2.
+This package was built for use in Python 3 in Linux.

-Additional required packages:

-- pyperclip
+I expect this package should work for other environments, but no support for other OS is planned.